 In a manufacturing environment, the person completing the first article inspection also often presents that information to a source inspector or a receiving inspector.
-Complete and accurate information is crucial for first article inspections, especially when your supplier scorecard can sometimes be affected defects and corrections.
+Complete and accurate information is crucial for first articles, especially when your supplier scorecard can sometimes include affected defects and corrections.